Riverblade - Visual Lint FAQ

 On this page you will find answers to some common questions about Visual Lint.
 If there is anything you need to know which is not covered here, please do not hesitate to contact us.

-Which analysis tools does Visual Lint support?
+Which code analysis tools does Visual Lint support?

 Which platforms does Visual Lint support?

-Visual Lint has been tested on Windows 2000 SP4, Windows Server 2003 (SP1 and R2), Windows XP (SP2 and SP3), Windows Vista (RTM and SP1/2), Windows Server 2008 and Windows 7.
+Visual Lint has been tested on Windows Server 2008, Windows 7, Windows Server 2012 and Windows 10.
 Both x86 and x64 installations are supported.

 Please contact us if you have any queries about compatibility with a particular platform or service pack level.